 Every year as more sunlight fills our days and the daffodils start peeking up from the soil, many of us experience newfound energy and sense of optimism.
 Many of us also use this time of year to perform a deeper clean of the house.
 The term “spring cleaning” has been used so many times it’s used as a catch-phrase and even as a slang term.
-While a number of people consider spring cleaning a necessary part of maintaining a home, others see it as a time to purge, clean and reorganize.
+A number of people consider spring cleaning a necessary part of maintaining a home.
+But others see it as a time to purge, clean and reorganize.

 A few benefits include improving your overall mood and reducing the amount of stress women face in their daily lives by reducing the clutter.

 Before you begin your spring cleaning and decluttering endeavor, make a list of areas you know for sure you want to tackle.
 This list helps you stay on top of things without getting sidetracked or running out of time for a key area.